elemental-lf/benji/docs/source/administration.rst

 Administration
 ==============

-Benji is an important tool when it's responsible for company-wide backups.
+Benji is an important tool when it's responsible for keeping backups of your important data.
 Backups, scrubs, restores and cleanups must run smoothly and need to be monitored closely.

-Also, as Benji has two parts (*metadata backend and *data backend*), both have to be checked regularly and be as highly-available as possible.
+Also, the database backend and the collection of data storages need to meet your availability requirements.

 .. _administration-meta-backend: